grexor/pybio/README.md

 ## Installation

-A few steps of how to download and setup pybio.
+A few steps of how to download and setup `pybio`.

 ### Clone the GitHub repository